mattcooperdev/starcommand/README.md

-# **Battleships**
+# **Star Command**

 [View the live project here.](https://starcommand.onrender.com)

-This program is a command-line version of the classic board game Battleships, deployed via the Heroku app.
+This program is a command-line version of the classic board game Battleships, deployed via the Render app.
 It is a single-player version of the game, playing against a computerised player.

 ---